TonyStark-19/HTML-CSS-Projects/README.md

 # 🚀 HTML & CSS Mini Projects Website

-Welcome to the **HTML & CSS Mini Projects Website!** 🎨✨
+Welcome to my **HTML & CSS Mini Projects Website!** 🎨✨ <br />
-This website showcases various **mini projects** I created to enhance my front-end development skills.
-Each project is displayed with an **image preview**, **source code link**, and **live deployment link** for easy access.
+This collection showcases multiple **UI components, layouts, animations**, and **form designs** built to strengthen my front-end development skills using pure **HTML & CSS.**

+Each project features an **image preview, source code**, and **live demo**, making it easy for beginners and developers to explore and learn.

-This is part of my continuous journey to master HTML, CSS, and UI/UX design. 🚀
+This website is part of my continuous journey to master HTML, CSS, and UI/UX design. 🚀

 ---